40 Music Books That Musicians Love

-A series of intimate first-person interviews with American and European artists from Courtney Love to Bjork, Kim Gordon to Gina Birch.
+An inspirational book for musicians, 'Never Mind The Bollocks' is a series of intimate first-person interviews with American and European artists from Courtney Love to Bjork, Kim Gordon to Gina Birch.

 This Is Grime by Hattie Collins, an authority on Grime who has documented the scene since its beginnings, was shortlisted for the Penderyn Music Book Prize 2017.
 It's accompanied by beautiful images shot by award-winning photographer Olivia Rose solely for the book.

 This Is Grime has unrivaled access to the artists and influencers who have created and cultivated the culture over the past fifteen years.
 Telling their stories and the story of this musical culture - one of the most significant working class British subcultures of its time - in tandem.

 Please Kill Me goes backstage and behind apartment doors to chronicle the sex, drugs and power struggles that were the very fabric of the American punk community, to the time before piercing and tattoos became commonplace and when every concert, new band and fashion statement marked an absolute first.